wengandrew/wengandrew.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Postdoctoral Fellow** in the [**Battery Control Group at the University of Michigan**](https://batterycontrolgroup.engin.umich.edu/).
-Before that, I was a [**Staff Cell Engineer at Tesla**](https://www.linkedin.com/in/wengandrew/), where I focused on battery performance evaluation, degradation analysis, systems modeling, and in-house 4680 cell development (2013 to 2024).
+I am a Postdoctoral Fellow in the [Battery Control Group at the University of Michigan](https://batterycontrolgroup.engin.umich.edu/).
+Before that, I was a [Staff Cell Engineer at Tesla](https://www.linkedin.com/in/wengandrew/), where I focused on battery performance evaluation, degradation analysis, systems modeling, and in-house 4680 cell development (2013 to 2024).
 My training blends elements from mechanical engineering (dynamic systems modeling and control theory), computer science (computing systems and AI/ML), and materials science (characterization methods).

 My research focuses on **energy systems modeling** with an emphasis on battery manufacturing process optimization, battery lifetime prediction, and battery workforce development.
 My mission is to **build a knowledge base enabling new battery manufacturing technologies to be deployed rapidly, at scale, and with sustainability in mind**.

 I also currently hold joint appointments with the following organizations:
-- [_University of Michigan Electric Vehicle Center_](https://evc.engin.umich.edu/): **Lead Coursework Developer and Instructor** for the EV Masters Program to be launched in Fall 2025
+- [_University of Michigan Electric Vehicle Center_](https://evc.engin.umich.edu/): Lead Coursework Developer and Instructor for the EV Masters Program to be launched in Fall 2025
-- [_University of South Carolina, Chemical Engineering_](https://sc.edu/study/colleges_schools/engineering_and_computing/news_events/news/2022/dougal_10_million_navy_research.php): **Project Engineer** for developing battery digital twin technology in naval power and energy systems
+- [_University of South Carolina, Chemical Engineering_](https://sc.edu/study/colleges_schools/engineering_and_computing/news_events/news/2022/dougal_10_million_navy_research.php): Project Engineer for developing battery digital twin technology in naval power and energy systems
-- [_Volta Foundation_](https://volta.foundation/battery-report): **Content Lead** for the Annual Battery Report: Talent and Workforce Development
+- [_Volta Foundation_](https://volta.foundation/battery-report): Content Lead for the Annual Battery Report: Talent and Workforce Development

 ## Working Together